scottrichardevans/ai-product-prototypes/README.md

 # AI Product Prototypes

-A small collection of AI-assisted product prototypes and workflow experiments.
+A growing collection of AI-assisted product prototypes and workflow experiments.

 These are lightweight concepts built to explore product ideas, clarify requirements, and test user experiences before engineering investment.